papito/siftlog-py/README.rst

 Color
 ^^^^^

-To colorize your JSON logs, attach the ``ColorStreamHandler`` to your logger.
+For enhanced flamboyancy, attach the ``ColorStreamHandler`` to your logger.
 The output will not have color if the logs are being output to a file, or on systems that are not POSIX (will not work on Windows for now).